 - Drink More of Water

 Water contains no calories, aside from keeping you hydrated, drinking water could help reduce your overall liquid calorie intake.
 Substitute water for high calories drinks while eating, it keeps you full for a longer time and also minimizes the amount of sugar you consume, and prevents weight gain.
 The best method of drinking water aids weight loss is by taking a glass of water first thing in the morning on empty stomach and 30 minutes before your meal.

-Fruits and vegetables contain few calories, and highly rich in fiber, protein, vitamins, and minerals which can boost your fullness.
+Fruits and vegetables contain few calories and are highly rich in fibre, protein, vitamins, and minerals which can boost your fullness.
 Fruits and vegetables have also been an essential part of a healthy diet that may aid in weight loss.
-The key is a substitution, simply substitute some of your high-calorie food with fruits and vegetables, with this practice you consume less calorie and more nutrient-rich food.
+The key is a substitution, simply substitute some of your high-calorie food with fruits and vegetables, with this practice you consume fewer calories and more nutrient-rich food.

-Protein-rich foods like legumes (beans, peas, and lentils) are also a good source of fiber and iron.
-Fish/seafood, egg white, and skinless white meat poultry also a good source of protein, omega 3 fatty acids.
+Protein-rich foods like legumes (beans, peas, and lentils) are also good sources of fibre and iron.
+Fish/seafood, egg white, and skinless white meat poultry are also good sources of protein and omega-3 fatty acids.

 A high protein intake can help with weight loss, increase muscle mass and improve health.